Tevz-B/quad-tree-visualisation/README.md

 # quad-tree-visualisation
-Small program visualising quad trees using raylib.
+Small C project visualising quad trees using Raylib.

 ## Prerequisites
 Raylib installation is needed.
 Below are examples for Ubuntu Linux with `apt` and MacOS with `brew` (those two are also commented out in build scripts, so you can just uncomment them before first build script run).